Capturing Polysemanticity with PRISM: A Multi-Concept Feature Description Framework: Introduction

 Large Language Models (LLMs) have rapidly become integral to a range of real-world applications, from software development~\cite{li2022competition} to medical diagnostics~\cite{tu-2025-ConversationalDiagnosticArtificial}.
 Despite their growing influence, the internal decision-making processes of these models remain largely opaque.
 A growing number of approaches aim to understand these black-box systems by analyzing their internal structure in human-interpretable ways, such as mechanistic interpretability~\cite{wang2023interpretability,nanda2023progress,olahchris-2020-ZoomIntroductionCircuits}, structured explanations \cite{pmlr-v162-geiger22a, higherorder2022}, advanced feature attributions \cite{abnar-zuidema-2020-quantifying,ali2022xai}, and free-text explanations \cite{NEURIPS2018_4c7a167b, madsen-2024-are-self-explanations-faithful}.

-A central goal of this research is to assign interpretable, functional roles to individual components such as neurons or attention heads~\cite{bykov-2023-LabelingNeuralRepresentations, bau-2017-NetworkDissectionQuantifying, mu-2020-CompositionalExplanationsNeurons}.
+A central goal of this research is to assign interpretable, functional roles to individual components such as neurons or attention heads~\cite{bau-2017-NetworkDissectionQuantifying,mu-2020-CompositionalExplanationsNeurons,bykov-2023-LabelingNeuralRepresentations,neo_interpreting_2024}.
 The presence of \emph{polysemanticity}, the tendency of individual features to encode multiple, semantically distinct concepts or patterns~\cite{scherlis-2022-PolysemanticityCapacityNeural,elhage-2022-ToyModelsSuperposition}, complicates the process of explaining model components, as it defies the common assumption that a single neuron is associated with a single function or pattern.
 From a coding-theoretic perspective, this reflects how neural capacity is distributed across multiple tasks.
-While several concept extraction techniques like sparse autoencoders (SAEs)~\cite{ng2011sparse,bricken-2023-MonosemanticityDecomposingLanguage} aim to disentangle polysemantic features, many resulting descriptions still reflect multiple concepts~\cite{openai2024automatedinterpretability}, limiting interpretability.
+While several concept extraction techniques like sparse autoencoders (SAEs)~\cite{ng2011sparse,bricken-2023-MonosemanticityDecomposingLanguage} aim to disentangle polysemantic features, many learned features still encode multiple concepts~\cite{openai2024automatedinterpretability}, and therefore cannot be regarded as truly monosemantic.